-• Testing and evaluating new vaccines and therapeutics in vitro for the prevention and treatment of highly infectious pathogens
+• Testing and evaluating new therapeutics and vaccines in vitro for the prevention and treatment of highly infectious pathogens

-• Testing and evaluating therapeutics in established and novel animal models
+• Testing and evaluating therapeutics in established and novel small animal models